heitorbaldo/Notes-Topological-Deep-Learning/README.md

 # Notes on Topological Deep Learning

-In the Jupyter notebooks included in this repository, we implement neural network models for classifying random graphs and hypergraphs based on their underlying generative models.
+In the Jupyter notebooks included in this repository, we implemented neural network models for classifying random graphs and hypergraphs based on their underlying generative models.
 In both cases, we implemented the neural networks using the [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) library.

 ## Contents